 It was clear from the first night in his foster home that Hank makes everything fun, including crate training.
 As we tossed treats into the back of his crate, he leapt happily into his crate.
 In and out he went without a thought.
 Within a short period of time, Hank was relaxing in his crate with a huge smile on his face.
 Because Hank’s fun knows no bounds, we have a Kuranda bed in his crate instead of blankets to prevent pieces of blanket ending up in his belly.
 Thankfully, Hank enjoys Durable Nylabones and other toys made for powerful chewers.

 If only all toys were made the same, Hank would be in heaven.
 Hank is known in his foster home as the toy terminator.
 He loves to tear apart toys, balls and anything he can get in his mouth.
 He loves squeaky balls, but they are too easy to destroy and he swallows the pieces, leaving his fosters worried sick!
 Because Hank is a power chewer and wants to swallow everything he puts in his mouth, he can only have toys for powerful chewers and, even then, his fosters watch him closely.
 Unfortunately, Hank got a hold of toys during the night and he recently had emergency surgery for a blockage.
 As a result, he cannot be left unsupervised with toys.

 Hank is a remarkable dog and never fails to put a smile on the faces of all in his presence.
 He has lived with cats and children.
 He is housebroken and crate trained.
 He is current on vaccinations, heartworm negative, microchipped and neutered.
-We place dogs in homes that are within driving distance (no more than 2 hours).
+We place dogs in homes that are within driving distance.
 We conduct pre- and post-placement home checks.
 The adoption donation for Hank is $275.